ogbuifymark/xend_finance_sdk_dotnet/XendFinanceSDK/readme.txt

 # xend_finance_sdk_dotnet
 Build applications on-top of the Xend Finance Smart Contract Protocols.

-# Disclaimer
-I, Markanthony Ogbuify, fully own the code I submit.
-I guarantee there are no copyright or license restrictions.
-I further agree any code I submit will be in the public domain.
-Anyone can copy, change, derive further work from it without any restrictions.

 #Installation
 1. In Solution Explorer, right-click References and choose Manage NuGet Packages.